jmid/wasm-prop-tester/README.md

 # Property-Based Testing of WebAssembly

-This project implements a generator of arbitrary WebAssembly programs described in the paper
+This project implements a stack-driven generator of arbitrary WebAssembly programs described in the forthcoming paper

 > Árpád Perényi and Jan Midtgaard
 > Stack-Driven Program Generation of WebAssembly